monyarm/NovelVM/README.md

 5\#\#6\#\#6\#\#5\#

-The dialog is fully usable with the mouse, but a few provisions have been made in some ScummVM ports to make its use more comfortable by naturally mapping the functionality to the numeric keypad.
+The dialog is fully usable with the mouse, but a few provisions have been made in some NovelVM ports to make its use more comfortable by naturally mapping the functionality to the numeric keypad.
 Also, the dialog's buttons can be navigated with the arrow and the enter keys.